 With this as a foundation, the main technique is to actually spend one on one time with the key stakeholders.
 Sit down with them and listen.
 Explain that the better you understand their constraints, the better your solutions will be.
 Ask lots of questions.
 Be open and transparent.

 Next, one of the most common mistakes product managers make with stakeholders is that they show them their solution after they have already built it.
 Many times there are issues because the product manager did not have a clear enough understanding of the constraints.
 Not only will the stakeholder be frustrated, but your engineering team will be frustrated as well with all the rework.
 So commit to previewing your solutions during discovery with the key stakeholders before you put this work on the product backlog.

-This is one of the keys of Dual Track Agile.
-In the discovery track, you are not only making sure that your solutions are valuable and usable (with customers), and feasible (with engineers), but you are also making sure your stakeholders can support the solution.
+This is one of the keys of Continuous Product Discovery.
+In the discovery work, you are not only making sure that your solutions are valuable and usable (with customers), and feasible (with engineers), but you are also making sure your solutions are viable – the stakeholders can support the solution.

 One final note.
 In many companies, some of the stakeholders may not even understand what product does, and some may even feel threatened by the role.
 Be sensitive to this.
 You may need to spend some time explaining the role and how technology-enabled product companies operate and why.